 What if I told you there was a fairly simple thing you can do to get more traffic from Google?

-In this post we are going to talk about conversational search and how you can use it to get more web traffic from Google.
+In this post we are going to talk about how to use Google’s conversational search to get more web traffic.

 What is conversational search?

 Back at the end of May in 2013, Google introduced conversational search.